RahulMahesh62/Online-Resume/README.md

 # Online-Portfolio
-A simple portfolio website created using HTML, CSS and JS.
+A simple resume website created using HTML, CSS and JS.